Carinthia VII

-The yacht Carinthia VII was built in the Lürssen Yachts yard in 2002 and refurbished in the same yard three years later.
-One of the largest motor yachts in the world, it is owned by Heidi Horten, widow of the German entrepreneur Helmut Horten.
+The yacht Carinthia VII was built in the Lürssen Yachts yard in 2002 and refurbished in 2005.
+The vessel also underwent a major refit in 2023 which included multiple aesthetic and technical modernisations and was fully converted from private to charter.

+One of the largest motor yachts in the world, it was owned by Heidi Horten, widow of the German entrepreneur Helmut Horten.